Tamir-Co/NeuroEvolutional-Dont-Touch-The-Spikes-with-Erlang/README.md

 There are multiple ways you can run the program:

 ### single console in one computer
-To run the code on a single console change the configuration in src/Constants.hrl to:
+Change the configuration in src/Constants.hrl to:
 ```erlang
 -define(GRAPHICS_NODE, 'pc0@<enter pc0 hostname>').
 -define(PC1_NODE,      'pc0@<enter pc0 hostname>').